Nandj/ospatrol-docs/docs/programs/agent-auth.rst

 agent-auth
 =============

-The agent-auth program is the client application used with :ref:`ossec-authd` to automatically add agents to an OSSEC manager.
+The agent-auth program is the client application used with :ref:`ospatrol-authd` to automatically add agents to an OSPatrol manager.

 agent-auth argument options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~